microsoft/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

    ![Registration script](images/dgscript.png)

-## Exercise 3: Configure Releases

-The target servers are available in the deployment group for deploying the application.
+   > The target servers are available in the deployment group for deploying the application.
 The release definition uses **Phases** to deploy the application to the target servers.

-A [Phase](https://docs.microsoft.com/en-us/vsts/build-release/concepts/process/phases){:target="_blank"} is a logical grouping of the tasks that defines the runtime target on which the tasks will execute.
+   > A [Phase](https://docs.microsoft.com/en-us/vsts/build-release/concepts/process/phases){:target="_blank"} is a logical grouping of the tasks that defines the runtime target on which the tasks will execute.
 A deployment group phase executes tasks on the machines defined in a deployment group.

 1. From the pipelines, click on the **Releases** option and edit the pipeline.